deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/backend-selection.md

 To summarize the above:

 * For uneven traffic patterns, we recommend `lmi-dist`.
-Other good options that may work better for your model are `vLLM`, and `deepspeed`.
 * For even traffic patterns, we recommend `TensorRT-LLM`.

 ## Factor 3: Cost to Host